babelouest/glewlwyd/docs/WEBAUTHN.md

 ### Supported webauthn formats

-Select the formats you want your Webauthn scheme to support.
+Select the formats you want your WebAuthn scheme to support.
 You must select at least one format.
 Format TPM and Android Key are not supported yet.

 **Security warning**: To avoid man in the middle attacks, it's **recommended** to disable format `none`, because it's impossible to verify if a trusted device created the credentials without certificate validation.